-- According to one recent study, about 53% of organisations say that they have a “problematic shortage” of cybersecurity skills in their organisation.
+- According to one recent study, about 53% of organisations say they have a “problematic shortage” of cybersecurity skills.

-38% of respondents said that they also lack IT architecture and planning skills.
+38% of respondents said they also lack IT architecture and planning skills.

 - To make matters worse, these numbers are also on the rise.
 In 2015, only 42% of people said that they were experiencing this type of problematic shortage.

-This is one of those situations where partnering with a Managed Services Provider (MSP) makes a great deal of sense.
-Instead of worrying about finding a new employee with the right skills to bring into your organisation in an in-house capacity, you can instead outsource those skills to a partner with expertise in those core areas.
+This is one of those situations where partnering with a Managed Services Provider (MSP) makes excellent sense.
+Instead of worrying about finding a new team member with the right skills to bring into your organisation in-house, you can outsource those skills to a partner with expertise in those core areas.

-That way, you have the protection you need and the ability to quickly adapt to trends or address issues moving forward, all while circumnavigating the skills gap too.
+That way, you have the protection you need and the ability to quickly adapt to trends or address issues moving forward while circumnavigating the skills gap.

 Artificial Intelligence and Machine Learning: Your First Line of Defense

 Artificial intelligence and machine learning have already made businesses smarter, faster and more efficient.
-It makes sense that the benefits are finally extending beyond business analytics and into network protection.
+It makes sense that the benefits extend beyond business analytics and into network protection.

 The Era of Biometric Security is Here

 In terms of cybersecurity, it’s important to remember that our physical efforts are often just as important as our digital ones.
-You might install all of the sophisticated virus and malware scanners that you come across, but thisdoes little to prevent a rogue employee from walking into the room and stealing a hard drive that was left unsecured.
+You might install all of the sophisticated virus and malware scanners you come across, but this does little to prevent a rogue team member from walking into the room and stealing a hard drive that was left unsecured.

-In this light, the final major cybersecurity trend to be aware of in 2019 has to do with biometric security – tools that use facial, fingerprint, and other types of recognition to control access to sensitive environments and systems.
+In this light, the final major cybersecurity trend to be aware of in 2019 is biometric security – tools that use facial, fingerprint, and other types of recognition to control access to sensitive environments and systems.

 - According to another recent study, the current biometric security market is valued at about $16.8 million.
-By as soon as 2023, that number will climb to a staggering $41.8 billion.
+By 2023, that number will climb to a staggering $41.8 billion.